igismo/testbedGS/README.md

 The "system" consists of many compenents (or modules if you wish).
 To participate in the game they all need to register with the officeMaster first, and then participate in the keep alive exchange ...

+Modules communicate with each other usin asynchronous, unreliable UDP datagrams.

 At the moment the following four modules provide for a Emulab/Deter like experiment creation:
 - officeMastert
 - wwwMaster